RainingChain/ws-binary/README.md

 Binary WebSocket Wrapper
 ==================================================

-This library is a wrapper around [websocket](https://www.npmjs.com/package/websocket).
+**ws-binary** is a wrapper around [websocket](https://www.npmjs.com/package/websocket).

-The `ws-binary` API is similar to [Socket.IO](http://socket.io/) API.
+This library's API is similar to [Socket.IO](http://socket.io/) API.

-However, while Socket.IO focuses on reliability and retro-compabitibility, `ws-binary` focuses on performance.
+However, while Socket.IO focuses on reliability and retro-compabitibility, ws-binary focuses on performance.

-This library only supports browsers that support WebSockets and typed-arrays (ES5).
+This library only supports browsers that support WebSockets and typed-arrays.

 ws-binary is meant to be used in conjunction with a binary encoder such as [BinSON](https://github.com/RainingChain/BinSON).

-For even greater performance, [schema-encoder](https://github.com/RainingChain/schema-encoder) can be used to reduce the bandwidth even further.
+For even greater performance, you can use [schema-encoder](https://github.com/RainingChain/schema-encoder) to reduce the bandwidth.

-#### Check inside `/example` for a full example using express, ws-binary, BinSON and schema-encoder.
+##### Check `/example` for a full example using express, ws-binary, BinSON and schema-encoder.

+##### Check the MMORPG [RainingChain](http://rainingchain.com/game) for a real-life application of ws-binary.

 #### Bandwidth Comparaison: